 He is remembered for his liberal values, his secularism, his promotion of arts and culture and carries the burden of accepting in public that he “drinks alcohol but not the blood of poor” – but then also condemned for exploiting the Ahmedia issue for courting the ultra-religious right.

 Is that all?
 No!
 ZAB was endlessly demonized for arrogant treatment of his colleagues like JA Rahim, for tortures and murders of his political opponents, for Dhulai camp and Lahore Fort, for vulgarity to PIA stewardesses and flirting with wives of his friends; blamed for being an American creation in 1960s, for calling Ayyub Khan “Daddy” for campaigning against Fatima Jinnah in 1964 elections, for being secular, for being atheist, for being uncircumcised Hindu, for an agent of Jews, for massively rigging March elections, for calling PNA’s 1977 Islamist movement a CIA agenda, for literally everything – but despite all this almost 40 years after his death he has become the most uniting, cementing factor in Pakistani politics and history.

 Bhutto: Divisive in life but Uniting in Death?

-She was friends with Naheed Iskander wife of Iskander Mirza who later became the governor general.
-This is how young Zulfiqar Ali Bhutto entered the closely knit power circle of 1950’s Pakistan becoming youngest cabinet member in 1958.
+She was friends with Naheed Iskander wife of Iskander Mirza who later became the governor-general.
+This is how young Zulfikar Ali Bhutto entered the closely-knit power circle of 1950’s Pakistan becoming the youngest cabinet member in 1958.

 Political Founder of Pakistan’s Nuclear Program